Username or E-mail

 It's best if all animations are the same size.

-It may be necessary in some cases to ensure that all animations of an actor are equal in size.
+It's often necesary to ensure that all animations of an actor are equal in size.
 Making animations different sizes, for the same actor, could have a negative impact, especially if the origin point is different in each animation.

 Two common scenarios are: